-DICOM stands for Digital Imaging and Communications in Medicine and is a worldwide standard that defines how to store, exchange and transmit medical images.
-Image devices including X-rays, Ultrasound, Microscopy, MRI and CT utilize this standard.
+DICOM stands for Digital Imaging and Communications in Medicine and is a worldwide standard that defines how to store, exchange, and transmit medical images.
+Image devices, including X-rays, Ultrasound, Microscopy, MRI, and CT, utilize this standard as part of modern enterprise imaging solutions to ensure seamless interoperability across healthcare systems.

-The standard (originally named ACR/NEMA 300) was first created back in 1985 when medical practitioners wanted to decode images in order to dose-plan for radiation therapy.
-The standard was not perfect from the get go.
-It took a couple of big revisions before it became a widely accepted practice in 1993 (which is also the year the standard was renamed DICOM).
+The standard (originally named ACR/NEMA 300) was first created back in 1985 when medical practitioners wanted to decode images to dose-plan for radiation therapy.
+Over time, with advancements in medical technology and the rise of enterprise imaging, DICOM underwent major revisions before becoming widely accepted in 1993.

 Over the years there have been a few different offshoots of the DICOM standard that were implemented in other areas e.g. DICOS (Digital Imaging and Communication in Security) which is used for image sharing in airport security.